pacs-course/pacs-examples/Examples/src/FloatingPoint/README.md

 We recall that an IEEE standard compliant computer will not stop computations if we have a floating point exception (for instance if we divide a floating point with zero).
 Instead, it generates special symbols, like `Inf` or `NaN`, that the program carries along, and the computations continue.
 However, the computer keeps track of the fact that a particular FPE has occurred and it is possible to enquire if a specific "floting point exception flag" has been raised.
 In this example we show not only how to interrogate floating point exception but also how to operate to have a program that stops if a floting point exception happens (floting point exception trapping).
-However, remember that trapping FPEs comes with a cost, so ctivate trapping only if you need to debug a program that is not working becouse of a floating point exception.
+However, remember that trapping FPEs comes with a cost, so ativate it only if you need to debug a program that is not working because of a floating point exception.

-#What do I get from these examples?#
+# What do I get from these examples? #
 - That roundoff errors may matter, particularly in algorithms where you make differences of floaing points with very similar value;
 - How to enquire/trap floating point exceptions, like overflow or invalid floating point operation;
 - How calculating quantities using less standard formulae can give a more roundoff stable algorithm;